-(6 lec/lab hrs/wk) 3 credits

-This course will cover the churning method for making ice cream and sorbets, an understanding of the still freezing method for preparing frozen desserts.
-Students will prepare a variety of ice creams, sorbets and frozen desserts, granite, and parfaits.
+3 credits (6.6 lec-lab hrs/wk) This course will cover the origin and history of frozen desserts as well as the various churning methods for making ice cream, gelato and sorbets.
+Still frozen methods will also be discussed.
+Students will learn to prepare a variety of ice creams, gelatos, sorbets and frozen desserts, granite and parfaits.
+Prereguisite: Instructor consent.